MicrochipTech/ml-PIC33CX-BZ2-and-WBZ451-IMU-Datalogger/README.md

    | :--: |
    | *MPLAB X Project Configuration Selection* |

-5. Modify high level sensor parameters like sample rate (`SNSR_SAMPLE_RATE`), by changing the macro values defined in `app_config.h`.
+5. Modify high-level sensor parameters like sample rate (`SNSR_SAMPLE_RATE`), by changing the macro values defined in `app_config.h`.
 See the inline comments for further description.

 6. Once you're satistfied with your configuration, click the *Make and Program Device* button in the toolbar (see image below for reference).
    | ![make and program device](images/program-device.png) |